The British Occupation of Manila 1762-1764

 On October 8, 1762, Anda informed Archbishop Rojo that he was assuming the role of Governor and Captain-General, as permitted by the Council of the Indies during foreign invasions.
 Incredibly, Rojo refused to acknowledge Anda's authority or surrender the royal seal.

-The terms of surrender negotiated by the British guaranteed the rights of the Catholic Church, protected its property, and conferred British subject status on local citizens.
-Anda dismissed this agreement, asserting that Rojo had signed it under duress.
-He insisted on being recognized as the legitimate Governor-General before engaging in negotiations with the British, returning any letters that did not acknowledge him in that role.
+The terms of surrender negotiated by the British safeguarded the rights of the Catholic Church, protected its property, and granted British subject status to local citizens.
+British magnanimity was emphasized in the articles.
+However, Anda dismissed this agreement, arguing that Rojo had signed it as a prisoner and was therefore under duress.
+Anda insisted on being recognized as the legitimate Governor-General before engaging in any negotiations with the British, returning any letters that failed to acknowledge his authority.

 Finally, on February 3, 1763, the Treaty of Paris was signed, effectively ending the Seven Years' War.
 However, news of the ceasefire and the treaty would not reach the Philippines right away.
 By August 26, 1763 a preliminary draft of the Peace of Paris was announced, which stipulated that all conquests made without knowledge at the time of signing should be returned to their original owners.
 Nevertheless, the British order to withdraw from Manila would not arrive for another six months.

-In March 1764, the Spanish Crown appointed Francisco de la Torre as the new Governor-General of the Philippines, tasking him with overseeing the handover of the city in accordance with the 1763 Treaty of Paris.
-Meanwhile, British Governor Drake, facing accusations of mismanagement and harsh governance, departed the Philippines on March 29, 1764.
-On the same day, the Manila Council elected Alexander Dalrymple as the new British governor; however, the British troops stationed in Manila refused to recognize his authority.
-Consequently, on April 1, 1764, the remaining British military forces withdrew and set sail for home.
-This marked the restoration of Spanish control over Manila, with de la Torre assuming the role of Governor and Captain-General of the Spanish Philippines.
+The Spanish Crown appointed Francisco de la Torre as the new Governor-General of the Philippines, entrusting him with overseeing the handover of Manila in accordance with the 1763 Treaty of Paris.
+At the same time, British Governor Dawson Drake, facing accusations of mismanagement and oppressive governance, left the Philippines on March 29, 1764.
+On that very day, the Manila Council attempted to appoint Alexander Dalrymple as the new British governor, but British troops in Manila refused to acknowledge his authority.
+By April 1, 1764, the remaining British forces withdrew and set sail for home, marking the restoration of Spanish control.
+De la Torre then assumed the role of Governor and Captain-General of the Spanish Philippines.

 The Aftermath